NatashaBaudelaire/programming-fundamentals-in-java/README.md

 ## Study Context

-- **Classroom Activities:** Exercises and projects completed under instructor guidance.
+- **Classroom Activities:** Exercises and projects completed with instructor support.
-- **Homework Assignments:** Tasks carried out independently to reinforce key concepts.
+- **Homework Assignments:** Independent tasks to reinforce key concepts.
-- **Independent Study:** Additional projects and exercises for further practice.
+- **Independent Study:** Personal projects and coding challenges for deeper understanding.
-- This repository reflects the development and consolidation of knowledge acquired through these various learning contexts.
+- This repository represents the consolidation of knowledge gained across these varied learning experiences.

 ---

 ## Objectives

-- Consolidate essential programming fundamentals
+- Master essential programming fundamentals principles using Java
 - Strengthen logical reasoning and problem-solving abilities
 - Develop proficiency in object-oriented programming principles
 - Establish a solid foundation for advanced studies and real-world software development